Chia-Network/chia-docs/docs/farming/farming-many-machines.md

 In the [Farming on Many Machines page](/farming-on-many-machines) is this relevant tidbit:

 :::info
 When creating plots on the other harvesters, use `chia plots create -f farmer_key -p pool_key`, inserting the farmer and pool keys from your main machine.
-Alternatively, you could copy your private keys over by using chia keys add, but this is less secure.
+Alternatively, you could copy your private keys over by using `chia keys add`, but this is less secure.
 :::

 ### Harvesting On Multiple Machines